4GeeksAcademy/website-v2/src/data/blog/full-stack-web-development-at-miami-dade-college.us.md

 ---
-author: MRiciglianoC
+author: "MRiciglianoC"
-comments: true
-date: 2017-05-08 21:08:07+00:00
+date: "2017-05-08T21:08:07+00:00"
-excerpt: A Full Stack Miami Dade College Web Development program.
-Only 14 week’s and for just
-  $3405.
-No other fees are charged to the student.
+excerpt: "A Full Stack Miami Dade College Web Development program.
+Only 14 week’s and for just $3405.
+No other fees are charged to the student."
-slug: full-stack-web-development-at-miami-dade-college
+slug: "full-stack-web-development-at-miami-dade-college"
-title: Learn to Code at Miami Dade College
+title: "Learn to Code at Miami Dade College"
 image: "https://www.4geeksacademy.co/wp-content/uploads/2017/08/Miami-Dade.jpg"
 image_alt: ""
 cluster: "learn-to-code"
-status: "published" # PUBLISHED, DRAFT, UNASSIGNED
+status: "published"
-featured: false
+featured: "false"

 ---

 ### **What to believe when speaking about coding programs in Miami.**